Skip to Content

 Dapuglet Flickr CC2.0

-They are all dark, with a golden sheen on their wings.
-They can be distinguished from other species by their orange face, as the two crests are hard to spot.
-They grow from 30 to 36 inches, making them one of the largest cormorants.
+These birds are predominantly dark, with a distinctive golden sheen on their wings.
+They can be identified by their orange face, although the two crests can be challenging to discern.
+Double-crested Cormorants typically grow to a size of 30 to 36 inches, making them one of the largest cormorant species.

 There are five species of loon in North America.
 Find out what they are in this article I wrote